Of Mice and Men (1992 film): Critical reception

 Of Mice and Men received positive critical acclaim.
+Metacritic, which uses a weighted average, assigned the a score of 73 out of 100, based on 20 critics, indicating "generally favorable" reviews.

 Critic Roger Ebert complimented the cast on their attention to detail.
 Writing for Variety, Todd McCarthy was impressed at the set design, and contrasted the film's "lovely, burnished hues" with the studio-produced 1939 film.
 He went on to say that the actors' performances were "sterling" and gave the supporting cast positive reception.

 Vincent Canby of The New York Times also praised the physical production and supporting cast, but added that the film "is not very exciting", possibly because "looking back at Lennie and George with the perspective of time robs them of their urgency."
-The Austin Chronicles Steve Davis called Of Mice and Men "unassuming but well-made".
+The Austin Chronicles Steve Davis called it "unassuming but well-made".